Dining Out: Brunch at Counter Vauxhall

 Now let’s get down to the nitty-gritty – you guys know about African time right?
 For those who don’t:

 In summary, almost everyone was late haha!
-Admittedly I had a netball match beforehand and had told Sope what time to expect me but by the time I got there, there were still quite a few people who hadn’t arrived yet.
-I think this completely threw the restaurant staff, as they had to keep taking individual orders and the table was only available for a certain amount of time (a point they regularly reminded us about).
+Admittedly I had a netball match beforehand and had told Sope what time to expect me.
+But by the time I got there, there were still quite a few people who hadn’t arrived yet.
+I think this completely threw the restaurant staff, as they had to keep taking individual orders.
+Plus the table was only available for a certain amount of time (a point they regularly reminded us about).

 Verdict – Based on this and the service in general, I don’t think I would go back to this restaurant anytime soon.
 I’d still say it’s worth trying out, but maybe not in a group bigger than four, and maybe not with anyone that runs on African time!